skulltech/aws-solutions-architect-associate-notes/Whizlabs.md

 - Poll-based and stream-based event source (Kinesis or DynamoDB) — Lambda keeps __retrying until the data expires__.
 The exception is __blocking__, this ensures the data are processed in order.
 - Poll-based but not stream-based event source (SQS) — On unsuccesful processing or if the function times out of the message, it is __returned to the queue__, and ready for further reprocessing after the visibility timeout period.
 If the function errors out, it is sent to __Dead Letter Queue__.

+## VPC

+We cannot route traffic to a __NAT gateway__ or __VPC gateway__ endpoints through a __VPC peering__ connection, a __VPN connection__, or __AWS Direct Connect__.
+A NAT gateway or VPC gateway endpoints cannot be used by resources on the other side of these connections.
+Conversely, a NAT gateway // VPC gateway endpoints cannot send traffic over VPC endpoints, AWS VPN connections, Direct Connect or VPC Peering connections either.

+Every route table contains a __local route__ for communication within the VPC over IPv4.
+We __cannot modify or delete__ these routes.

+__VPC Endpoints always take precedence__ over NAT Gateways or Internet Gateways.

+Network ACL __rules are evaluated in order__, starting with the lowest numbered rule.
+As soon as a rule matches, it is applied regardless of any higher numbered rule that may contradict it.

+SSH connections are between port 22 of the host and __an ephemeral port of the client__.
+In fact, this is true for any TCP service.

+Security groups are __stateful__, this means any connection initiated successfully will be completed.

+We can create __S3 proxy server__ for enabling use cases where S3 has to be accessed privately through VPN connection, AWS Direct Connect or VPC peering.

+AWS __reserves 5 IPs for every subnet__, not for every VPC.

+Instances in __custom VPCs don't get public DNS hosts by default__, we have to set the `enableDnsHostnames` attribute to true.
+The `enableDnsSupport` is to be set to true too, but that is done by default.

+We can set a __custom route table as the main route table__.

+We can add __secondary CIDR ranges__ to an existing VPC.
+When a secondary CIDR block is added to a VPC, a route for that block with target as "local" is automatically added to the route table.

+__VPC peering__ connection route contains Target as `pcx-xxxxxx`.
+__VPN connection__ // __Direct Connect__ connection route contains Target as `vgw-xxxxxx`.

+## ECS

+Launch types —
+- Fargate
+- EC2

+## Others

+__VPN__ is established over a __Virtual Private Gateway__.

+__DynamoDB Global Tables__ can be used to deploy a multi region, multi AZ, fully managed database solution.

+AWS __VM Import__ // Export can be used to transfer virtual machines from local infrastructure to AWS and vice-versa.

+AWS __Trusted Advisor__ is a resource that helps users with cost management, performance and security.